 Natural Ways of Fighting Depression

-You must face it, that wonder pill that is turning your frown upside-down may not work forever, since most of the factors that affect the effectiveness of your antidepressant are out of your control.
+You must face it, that wonder pill that is turning your frown upside-down may not work forever since most of the factors that affect the effectiveness of your antidepressant are out of your control.
 To learn more about the factors that affect antidepressants click here.
 There are many factors affecting how the drugs work and there is also antidepressant drug addiction rehabilitation available.

 Omega-3 Fatty Acids